-Three months ago, we released the first beta version of NGINX Unit, a new dynamic server for web applications.
+Three months ago, we released the first beta version of NGINX Unit, a new dynamic web and application server.
 See our initial description of Unit, the announcement blog post, the in-depth demo, and our Unit webinar.

 The announcement of Unit became the top story on Hacker News.
 The code continues to receive attention on GitHub, and Unit’s features and architecture spawned numerous discussion threads on Facebook, Twitter, and other networks.
 We invite you to download Unit packages or compile it yourself, to try it, and to join the discussion.